yandex/mapsapi-codestyle/typescript.md

 * Prefix `private` and `protected` fields with `_`:

   > Explanation:
   > * Underscore specifies visual difference from public fields.
-So, you don't need read field
+So, you don't need to read the
-  >   declaration to determine its visibility.
+  >   field's declaration to determine its visibility.
   > * Minimizes name conflicts with other public fields: after adding public field with the same
   >   name as private field, you don't need perform renaming.
-  > * Simplifies migration from JavaScript, where `_` often means "internal" fields.
+  > * Simplifies migration from JavaScript, where `_` often means that the field is "internal".
   > * Improves autocompletion by dictionary: when you type `_` the autocomplete popup shows
   >   non-public fields.